cizixs/cizixs.github.io/_posts/2013-07-29-basic-regular-expression.md

 ### What is Regular Expression and Why?
 Regular Expression(Regex for simplicity) is a sequence of characters that forms a search pattern, mainly for use in pattern matching with string, or string matching.

-There is a very famous quote about regex by [Jamie Zawinski](http://www.jwz.org/):
+There is a very famous quote about regex by [Jamie Zawinski][regex quote]
 > Some people, when confronted with a problem,
 > think “I know, I'll use regular expressions.”
 > Now they have two problems.